 - Bicycles Available

 The main villa houses a selection of rooms and suites, all elegantly dressed in antiques and Italian linens.
 Some have frescoed walls, others ornate fireplaces or terracotta floors, and a few come with additional beds for children.
 All are spacious and sumptuous, with marble- or travertine-clad ensuites, though it’s worth choosing one with a tub so you can wallow in the fragrant bath soak made on site using home-grown herbs and lavender.

 We were lucky enough to bag one of the Signature Suites - a sprawling set of rooms gazing out over the countryside.
 We slept blissfully in our canopied bed, and awoke to a magical view of mist shrouding the hills.

-The maisonettes and cottages are simpler in style but just as beautiful.
+The maisonettes and villas are simpler in style but just as beautiful.
 Some sit in outhouses next to the main hotel, others in the meadows a few minutes’ walk away.
-Our favourites were Il Granaio, a 2-bedroom apartment with soaring ceilings and a roof terrace, and Casa del Lago Cottage, a romantic lakeside hideaway for 2-4.
-There’s also a large farmhouse called La Fonte, which has five ensuite bedrooms and a heated swimming pool, so is well suited to bigger families or groups.
+Our favourites were Il Granaio, a 2-bedroom apartment with soaring ceilings and a roof terrace, and Villa Casa del Lago, a romantic lakeside hideaway for 2-4.
+There’s also a large villa called La Fonte, which has five ensuite bedrooms and a heated swimming pool, so is well suited to bigger families or groups.
 The other stunning villa, La Lavandaia, has its own infinity pool with sweeping views across the valley.

-The restaurant is a serene, vaulted space overlooking the garden - the kind of spot where you could happily linger for hours.
+Gastronomic Villa Pignano restaurant is a serene, vaulted space overlooking the garden.
 We were treated to fresh, zingy flavours at every meal - for breakfast, a buffet of lavender-infused honey, homemade jams, juices and just-baked bread; for lunch, pasta with a medley of tomatoes, followed by silky olive-oil ice-cream.
 The Tuscan wines served are biodynamic and organic.
 There's also a dining room known as the Medieval Fireplace where you can feast on traditional fare at a communal table (open evenings spring and autumn only).
-Here we gorged ourselves on flame-grilled pork while chatting to other guests in front of a blazing hearth.
+Here we gorged ourselves on flame-grilled pork while chatting to other guests by a blazing hearth.

-If you’re staying in a maisonette or cottage, you can self-cater in your fully equipped kitchen (shared with other guests if you’ve booked a set of rooms in La Fonte), or wander up to the restaurant; breakfast is included in the rates.
+If you’re staying in a maisonette or cottage, you can self-cater in your fully equipped kitchen, or wander up to the restaurant; breakfast is included in the rates.

 - Chef on request